RCantu92/solidity-interview-responses/README.md

 The second would be there not being enough elements on the stack.
 If there is not an element on the stack for an `MLOAD` to pop off, then the execution would error out with a "stack underflow" error.
 (Sources: [one](https://www.evm.codes/#51?fork=cancun), [two](https://www.evm.codes/about#memoryexpansion), [three](https://blog.tenderly.co/how-to-debug-common-smart-contract-errors/))

-> 103. What is a beacon in the context of proxies?
+> 106. What is a beacon in the context of proxies?

 The Beacon proxy pattern allows multiple proxy contracts to share one logic implementation by referencing the beacon contract.
 The beacon contract provides the logic implementation contract address to calling proxies and only the beacon contract needs to be updated when upgrading with a new logic implementation address.
 (Sources: [one](https://eips.ethereum.org/EIPS/eip-1967#:~:text=This%20EIP%20proposes%20a%20set,to%20optionally%20act%20upon%20it.), [two](https://www.certik.com/resources/blog/FnfYrOCsy3MG9s9gixfbJ-upgradeable-proxy-contract-security-best-practices))

-> 104. Why is it necessary to take a snapshot of balances before conducting a governance vote?
+> 107. Why is it necessary to take a snapshot of balances before conducting a governance vote?

 It is necessary to take a snapshot of token balances before a governance vote because users could vote, transfer their tokens to another account, and vote again, essentially re-using their tokens to cast multiple votes.
 (Sources: [one](https://www.rareskills.io/post/erc20-snapshot))

-> 105. How can a transaction be executed without a user paying for gas?
+> 108. How can a transaction be executed without a user paying for gas?

 The way a transaction can be executed without the end user paying for gas is by way of meta transactions.
 How they work is that a user signs a transaction then submits to a relayer/forwarder.
 This relayer then validates the transaction to be sent and submits it to the target contract.
 The target contract would also have to have the functionality to properly process meta transactions.
 (Sources: [one](https://www.alchemy.com/overviews/meta-transactions), [two](https://moralis.io/what-are-meta-transactions-exploring-erc-2771/))

-> 106. In solidity, without assembly, how do you get the function selector of the calldata?
+> 109. In solidity, without assembly, how do you get the function selector of the calldata?

 To get the function selector of the calldata, which would be only the first four bytes in the calldata, you could use the `msg.sig` transaction property.
 External and public functions can have their function selectors retrieved with the `.selector` member of the `function` type.
 (Sources: [one](https://docs.soliditylang.org/en/v0.8.26/units-and-global-variables.html#block-and-transaction-properties), [two](https://docs.soliditylang.org/en/latest/types.html#function-types), [three](https://www.rareskills.io/post/function-selector))

-> 107. How is an Ethereum address derived?
+> 110. How is an Ethereum address derived?

 There are two types of addresses in Ethereum: externally owned accounts (EOAs) and contract accounts.
 The creation of addresses for contracts is details in the response to question ninety-five.
 EOAs on the other hand, are generated from the right-most 160 bits of a Keccak hash of an ECDSA public key. ([Source](https://info.etherscan.com/what-is-an-ethereum-address/))

-> 108. What is the metaproxy standard?
+> 111. What is the metaproxy standard?

 The MetaProxy standard, ERC-3448, can be thought of as an extension of the minimal proxy standard (i.e. "clone"), ERC-1167.
 The MetaProxy standard allows creating smart contract clones with an added unique immutable metadata for each of the clones.
 This unique metadata will be encoded and appended to the end of the clone's bytecode.
 (Sources: [one](https://eips.ethereum.org/EIPS/eip-3448), [two](https://www.rareskills.io/post/erc-3448-metaproxy-clone#:~:text=The%20MetaProxy%20standard%20is%20also,can%20have%20an%20arbitrary%20length.))

-> 109. If a try catch makes a call to a contract that does not revert, but a revert happens inside the try block, what happens?
+> 112. If a try catch makes a call to a contract that does not revert, but a revert happens inside the try block, what happens?

 If a try/catch makes a call to an external contract that doesn't revert, but a revert happens inside of the `try` block, the transaction will still revert, because the execution continues to the `try` block if the external call was successful.
 This will cause an exception in the current contract and will cause the transaction to revert.
 (Sources: [one](https://docs.soliditylang.org/en/v0.8.26/control-structures.html#try-catch) | Example txn on Polygon Amoy [here](https://amoy.polygonscan.com/tx/0x5354809a4edc5932e8be1140a66705a8522a1e56428db07a9ba7ff7cf22dbf91))

-> 110. If a user calls a proxy makes a delegatecall to A, and A makes a regular call to B, from A's perspective, who is msg.sender? from B's perspective, who is msg.sender?
-From the proxy's perspective, who is msg.sender?
+> 113. If a user calls a proxy makes a delegatecall to A, and A makes a regular call to B, from A's perspective, who is `msg.sender`? from B's perspective, who is `msg.sender`?
+From the proxy's perspective, who is `msg.sender`?

 From the proxy's perspective, `msg.sender` is the user.